Not sure how to cook ham? Most hams you find in the grocery store will be fully cooked and ready to eat. The secret is in how you heat it up.

 Easy Ideas for Leftover Ham

-It’s not surprising to have leftovers if you cooked an entire ham for dinner.
-But, aside from simply reheating it, what other ways can you eat leftover ham?
+It’s not surprising to have leftovers if you cook a ham in its entirety.
+But, aside from simply reheating it, what other ways can you eat leftover ham than ham steak?
 Just because it’s leftovers doesn’t mean you can’t use it in another recipe.
 Here are some meal ideas for that ham that didn’t get eaten the first night it was cooked.

 - Various types of ham sandwiches